-A UHM and their custodian may be entitled to services under the Humanitarian Settlement Program or the Settlement Grants Program (SGP).
+A UHM and their custodian may be entitled to services under the Humanitarian Settlement Program or the Settlement Engagaement and Transition Support (SETS) Program (SGP).
 Child protection workers should liaise with the HSP or SGP provider located in their district to check which services are available.

 UHMs requiring immigration-related legal information should be referred to their allocated HSP or SGP worker who will direct them to the most appropriate community or legal organisation.

 Child protection workers should record UHM cases on Assist as follows:

 Primary issue: “Child Protection”

 Child protection workers also need to record relevant identity information in Assist.
 Refer to Assist User Guide – Update a Person's Information in related resources.
 On the 'Details' tab, record available Identity Types, for example, Medicare or Health Care Card numbers, passport number etc. Then select the 'Immigration' tab, complete the child's Immigration and Visa details.

 Child protection workers must develop care plans and cultural plans for UHMs aged 15 years and under.
 Child protection workers must also provide copies of the Quarterly Care Reports to the UHM Contact Officer via email: email@example.com.
 The UHM Contact Officer can also be contacted via:

 UHM and Guardian Section Child Wellbeing Branch Health Services Policy and Child Wellbeing Division Corporate and Enabling Group Department of Home Affairs Ph: 02 6122 5523 Email: firstname.lastname@example.org